datacamp/courses-introduction-to-python/chapter2.md

 my_list[begin:end]
 ```

-However, it's also possible not to specify these indices.
+However, it's also possible not to specify these indexes.
 If you don't specify the `begin` index, Python figures out that you want to start your slice at the beginning of your list.
 If you don't specify the `end` index, the slice will go all the way to the last element of your list.
 To experiment with this, try the following commands in the IPython Shell:

 ```
 x = ["a", "b", "c", "d"]